top of page

 Luke's story:

 Luke had worked at his company for over 10 years, and on the surface, was flying high.
 But he'd wake up every Monday and feel that familiar dread of "I just need to get through the day".
-He was a top performer, but felt compelled to constantly prove just how good he was.
-He was hypervigilent and had become obsessive about constructing perfect emails, beginning to miss deadlines and rush from meeting to meeting as he over-prepared and double-checked everything.
+He was a top performer, but in danger of burnout as he constantly pushed himself in fear of being made redundant and loosing everything.

 Insecurity and self-doubt - being showing up as 'a fraud'